 Nuclear Magnetic Resonance spectroscopy (NMR)

-NMR is an analysis technique relying on the magnetic resonance phenomenon of nuclei that have a number of spin I different than zero.
-The most conventional nuclei used in NMR are: 1H; 13C ; 19F; 31P.
+NMR is an analytical technique based on the magnetic resonance phenomenon of nuclei that have a spin number I other than zero.
+The most commonly used nuclei in NMR are: 1H; 13C ; 19F; 31P.
 This technique requires an intense B0 magnetic field.

 - Structural characterization of small organic molecules and proteins